 "3.3.
 Calculation from fuel consumption

-This paragraph shall apply, if the molar carbon to hydrogen ratio of the all the fuels used is 0 as defined in paragraph 8. of Annex 4.
+This paragraph shall apply, if the molar carbon to hydrogen ratio of all the fuels used is 0 as defined in paragraph 8. of Annex 4.

 The fuel consumption shall be determined according to paragraph 4. of this annex and the measured test-averaged fuel consumption shall be used as the base for calculating the test averaged CO2 emissions.